jostylr/literate-programming/lp.md

 1. Header.
 This signifies a new hblock.
 2. Code line.
 This is a line indented with (possibly a tab followed by) 4 spaces.
 Stored in cblock.
 3. Directive/Type switch.
 If a line starts with all caps or a ., then it has the potential to be a directive (such as FILE command)  or to create/switch the code block to a new type or name.
 What happens is very dependent on what is found there.
+The directive/switch can also be in a line syntax.
+It should be at the start of a line.
 4. Plain text.
 This just is for reading and gets put into a plain text block without it being useful, presumably.

 All lines in a block do get put into storage in order for safe-keeping (some raw output, for example, could be useful).